-With investors flocking to safer investments such as quality CANADIAN real estate property and mortgages secured by CANADIAN real estate, interest in the Mortgage Investment Corporation ( MIC ) has grown significantly.
+With investors flocking to investments such as quality CANADIAN real estate property and mortgages secured by CANADIAN real estate, interest in the Mortgage Investment Corporation ( MIC ) has grown significantly.
 Professional well-managed MICs are generally debt-free and deliver reasonable consistent dividends in the 5% to 7% range.
 They are not equity (stock and mutual fund) plays that tend to fluctuate dramatically in value, but are income and growth investments (you can either take your dividends in cash for income or you can reinvest your dividends for growth).
 Most MICs qualify for various Canadian Registered Savings and Registered Pension plan investment.
 Fisgard MIC for example, qualifies for the

 - TFSA – Tax Free Savings Account